We want to see the immune system in action...

 We ask questions such as:

-How do cells of the immune system respond to chemical stimulation?
+How do cells of the immune system respond to inflammation?
 How do the location and the timing of stimulation affect the response?

 With these questions in mind, we build the microfluidic devices, chemical assays, and computational models that are needed to answer them.
 Ultimately, our work will create new tools to understand how the immune system is organized.
 We and others will use these tools to make progress towards therapies for diseases such as multiple sclerosis, Alzheimer's disease, and solid tumors.